 Buckwheat flour’s distinctive nutty flavor is enjoyed around the world in dishes like French crepes, Russian blini (crisp pancakes), Indian pakora (vegetable fritters), and Japanese soba noodles-- here in the Blue Ridge Mountains, home cooks ferment buckwheat batter to make crisp, satisfying buckwheat cakes.
 It’s also a great gluten-free addition to muffins, waffles, breads, crackers, cookies, and raw treats.

 Our Better Than Roasted (BTR) sprouting process maximizes the bioavailability of essential vitamins, minerals, and nutrients in our buckwheat.
 It also removes bitterness and concentrates flavor, yielding a sweeter, more easily digestible, and more flavorful grain.
 Read more about our BTR process HERE.

-Once they’re soaked and sprouted, we stone-grind the groats slowly at low temperature to further preserve sensitive vitamins and nutrients.
+Once they’re soaked and sprouted, we stone-grind the groats slowly at a low temperature to further preserve sensitive vitamins and nutrients.
 After all, that’s how flour was first made.
-Read about the benefits of stone grinding HERE.
+Read about the benefits of stone-grinding HERE.

 FUN FACT!
 Despite its name, buckwheat is not really a grain.
 It’s more closely related to rhubarb than to wheat, and the groat that we grind into flour is its fruit.